Giving teachers back their time

 Problem

-Most teachers abandon PBL entirely, not because they don't believe in it, but because the data overwhelms them.
+Most teachers abandon PBL not because they don't believe in it, but because the data overwhelms them.

 Solution